 Jesus Sends Rain as His Blessing

-Paul urges pagans to turn from worthless idols to the living God, who made the heavens and the earth and the sea and everything in them.
+Paul urges unbelievers to turn from worthless idols to the living God, who made the heavens and the earth and the sea and everything in them.
 “He has not left Himself without testimony: He has shown kindness by giving you rain from heaven and crops in their seasons; He provides you with plenty of food and fills your hearts with joy.”5 Rain doesn’t just happen.
 It comes to us from the Lord’s generous heart and hand.
 He sends rain, wanting us to be holy and happy in fellowship with Him!